 JR: There’s this overwhelming kind of despair that threatens to take you over when you see that bill.
 I’d racked up a high five-figure charge on two credit cards, and then there were hospital bills and money that I’d have to pay back to family.
 All in all, I was looking at Php 245,000 in debt – and that was without the interest, late fees, and surcharges.

 JR: Originally, I’d structured my credit card bills so that I’d only have to pay at the end of each month.
 With the amount I was making, it would’ve been manageable.
-But because we didn’t have an emergency fund to deal with my little brother’s confinement, it really drove home that I didn’t have a concrete plan to ensure that I’d be able to pay off all my debt.
+But because we didn’t have an emergency fund to deal with my little brother’s confinement, it really drove home that I didn’t have a concrete plan to ensure that I’d be able to pay off all my debt from my low income.

 JR: I read online that the one of the best ways you can start getting rid of debt is to start by paying off the one with the highest interest rate.
 So I went to my bank and asked for the most updated statement of my account for my credit card, then requested a waiver.
 It meant that all I would have to do is pay off the entire balance and the bank would consider those particular accounts closed.

 How long did it take?

 JR: Not as long as I thought it would once I made the commitment to really pay it all off.
 Granted, it meant that my personal life took a really hard hit for the next couple of years.
 I paid more than the required monthly due as a show of good faith and just so I could get it over with.
 I won’t say that it was easy going.
 It was really, really difficult.
 I had a lot of late nights doing side jobs just so I could make the payments.